Farmall M

 The Farmall M is a large three-plow row crop tractor produced by International Harvester under the Farmall brand from 1939 to 1953.
 It was of International Harvester's "letter series".
 It succeeded the Farmall F-30.
-The M was incrementally updated with new model numbers as the Super M, Super M-TA, 400, and 450, but remained essentially the same machine.
+The M was incrementally updated with new model numbers as the MD Super M, Super MD Super M-TA, but remained essentially the same machine.
 The original M used an International Harvester C248 4-cylinder in-line engine.
-Production of all versions lasted until 1954.
+Production of all versions lasted until 1954, when it was replaced by the Farmall 400, which was essentially the same machine with updated sheet metal.